MyThElon3404/PySpark-Spark_With_Python/PySpark Tutorials/SparkSession and SparkContext.md

 # SparkSession -
 ### SparkSession was introduced in Spark 2.0, and is a unified interface that combines Spark’s various functionalities into a single entry point.
 SparkSession integrates SparkContext and provides a higher-level API for working with structured data through Spark SQL, streaming data with Spark Streaming, and performing machine learning tasks with MLlib.
 It simplifies application development by automatically creating a SparkContext and providing a seamless experience across different Spark modules.
 With SparkSession, developers can leverage Spark’s capabilities without explicitly managing multiple contexts.

 ![SparkSession](https://miro.medium.com/v2/resize:fit:1400/format:webp/0*ivIifEQVPN9s_8wi.png)

+To know about Use cases and scenarios - https://medium.com/@akhilasaineni7/exploring-sparkcontext-and-sparksession-8369e60f658e

+Also for Hands-on approach - https://medium.com/@akhilasaineni7/exploring-sparkcontext-and-sparksession-8369e60f658e